How far do Activated Random Walkers spread from a single source?: Main result

-This difficulty disappears in the case that all particles start at the origin, because there are no particles starting outside $(-a,b)$.
-So a simple two-sided trap procedure in an interval $[-Cn,Cn]$ shows that there is a finite constant $C=C(\lambda)$ such that

-Also of interest would be to adapt the proof in \cite{GHRR} that $\zeta_c<1$ to give an upper bound on $\z_{in}$.

-A final edge case is worth mentioning because it plays an important role in our proof of Theorem~\ref{th:intro}.
+It is worth mentioning an edge case which plays an important role in our proof of Theorem~\ref{th:intro}.
 Activated Random Walk with sleep rate $\lambda=\infty$ goes by the name \textbf{Internal DLA}.
 It has the simple description that each random walker continues until it reaches an unoccupied site, which it occupies forever.
 The case $\lambda=\infty$ of Theorem~\ref{th:intro} follows from the shape theorem of Lawler-Bramson-Griffeath \cite{lawler1992internal}.
 Vastly more is known about Internal DLA, including fluctuations \cite{asselah2013logarithmic, jerison2012logarithmic} and bounds on mixing \cite{levine2019long,silvestri2020internal}.
 We find it remarkable that simply by tuning the sleep rate $\lambda <\infty$, the model becomes so much more difficult that even the shape theorem in one dimension remains unproved!